-Vasectomy, a form of birth control for men that is becoming more popular, is the most common non-diagnostic operation that urologists in the U.S perform.
+Vasectomy is a form of birth control for men that is becoming more popular.
+It is the most common non-diagnostic operation that urologists in the U.S perform.
 Approximately half a million men undergo vasectomies every year.

 It is a permanent form of birth control that involves a minor surgical procedure to seal the vas deferens so that sperm does not reach the semen.
 A vasectomy is over 99% effective and has a number of great benefits for both men and women.

 Why vasectomy is a better choice for men

 A vasectomy is a reliable form of birth control that helps prevent unplanned pregnancy.
 Read on to learn about the benefits it provides, specifically for men.
 Benefits for women are covered later in the article.

 A vasectomy is one of the most effective forms of birth control.
 According to the Urological Association guidelines, the risk of pregnancy after vasectomy is approximately 1 in 2,000 for men who have a sperm count of zero in a post-vasectomy semen analysis.
 This is equivalent to the contraceptive effectiveness of tubal ligation.

 Further, the U.S. Office of Population Affairs reported that less than 1 in 100 women became pregnant after their partner has undergone a vasectomy.

 To perform a vasectomy, a doctor makes one or two small punctures in order to access the vas deferens tubes, which are then cut and sealed.
 The procedure usually takes between 20 and 30 minutes.
 It can be performed in a doctor’s office rather than in an operating room.